bitcraze/bitcraze-website/src/development/contribute/index.md

 * **How to reproduce the issue**: Step-by-step guide on how the issue can be reproduced (or at least how you reproduce it).
 Include everything you think might be useful, the more information the better.

 ### Feature requests
-If you are missing anything in terms of functioanlity, we and the community are continuously working to improve the firmware.
+If you are missing anything in terms of functionality, we and the community are continuously working to improve the firmware.
 Feel free to make an issue to request a new functionality!

 ### Pull Requests